graim/GraimLabWebsite/team/index.md

 # <i class="fas fa-users"></i>Team

-As the Graim lab grows, we plan to recruit PhD students, undergraduate researchers.
+The Graim lab is currently recruiting PhD students, undergraduate researchers.
 Currently, we have PhD students and undergraduate researchers.
 Our lab is collaborative and we have several ongoing collaborations with researchers at UF and other universities.